$\mathbb{A}^1$--connectedness of moduli stack of semi-stable and parabolic semi-stable vector bundles over a curve: Acknowledgments

 \section{Acknowledgments}

-The second author would like to thank ISI-Kolkata for support as Visiting Scientist during the period when the paper was written.
-The first author is supported by the DST INSPIRE Faculty Fellowship (Research Grant No.: DST/INSPIRE/04/2024/001521), Ministry of Science and Technology, Government of India.
+The first author is supported by the DST INSPIRE Faculty Fellowship (Grant No.:~DST/\allowbreak INSPIRE/\allowbreak 04/\allowbreak 2024/\allowbreak 001521), Ministry of Science and Technology, Government of India.
+The second author is partially supported by the same grant and would like to thank ISI Kolkata for support as Visiting Scientist.
+The authors thank Rakesh Pawar for pointing out an error in a previous version, which led to the substantially improved argument presented here.